benjamin-stocke/Discord-fps-unlocker/README.md

 # Discord-fps-unlocker
-A simple open source fps unlocker for discord.
+A simple open source FPS unlocker for Discord on Windows 11.